RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 - Upgrade all instances of a specific CRDB within a reasonable time frame to avoid temporary inconsistencies between the instances.
 - Make sure that you upgrade all instances of a specific CRDB before you do global operations on the CRDB, such as removing instances and adding new instances.
 - Protocol version 0 is deprecated on RS 6.0.20 or later.
-- Before upgrading to RS 6.0.20 or later, make sure all your Active-Active databases are set with their lastest protocol version.
-Otherwise upgrades will fail.
+- To avoid a failed upgrade, make sure all your Active-Active databases are configured with the latest protocol version before upgrading to Redis Enterprise Software 6.0.20 or later.

     {{< /note >}}

     After you upgrade an instance to use the new protocol version,